 The same test set up was used to perform the analyses on specimen number 2.
-In this case, the test was stopped at the formation of the first damage and when the diagram was arrived at the finish of a linear elastic branch.
-The recorded peak load is 46.77 kN (Figure 10).
+In this case, the test was stopped at the formation of the first damage and when the diagram was arrived to the finish of a linear elastic branch.
+The recorded peak load is equal to 46 kN (Figure 13).

-The shear strength of the wall Ss was evaluated using equation (9); the value corresponding to the peak loads is 0.73 MPa.
+The shear strength of the wall Ss was evaluated using equation (9); the value corresponding to the peak loads is equal to 0.73 MPa.